pagrimm/VendorOrderTracker.Solution/README.md

 Back-End
 * Can create vendor objects with properties for vendor name, description, list of orders, id
 * Can create order objects with properties for title, description, price, date, id
+* Ids are assigned to orders and vendors on creation
+* Can find orders and vendors by id
 * Can add orders to vendors
-* Can find orders and vendors by id
 * Can get a list of all vendors and orders
+* Can get a list of all orders belonging to a specific vendor

 Front-End
 * The homepage of the app at the root path is a splash page welcoming and providing a link to a vendors page